 I am all about making one-pot biryanis because they are just so easy to make AND they taste just as good as biryani made the time-consuming way (cooking everything half-way then layering it together, then cooking it again).
 If you have an electric pressure cooker like the instant pot, then biryani suddenly becomes so much more accessible.
 It doesn’t have to be a “special occasion dish” because it’s easy enough to make on a weeknight.

 I think biryani is my favorite type of Indian dish because there are just so many varieties and so many different ways to make this dish.
 I have several biryani recipes already on my blog, but so many of you recently pointed out that I don’t have a vegetarian biryani!
 Well not only did I make this tasty egg biryani but I have an all veggie biryani coming to the blog soon as well!
 Hopefully later this week – I just need to test it one more time.
 Just so you know, I always test my recipes multiple times to make sure they turn out well and I also often ask friends/family/blog readers to test my recipes before they appear here on the blog or in my books as well – so if you make one of my recipes, you can bet they are tried and tested. 🙂

 I have to tell you that I like this egg biryani just as much as my other meat-based biryani recipes.
 It is SO flavorful and delicious.

 You know how Pizza Fridays are a thing?
 Well I’m switching things up at our house and we’re now doing Biryani Fridays.
-We are observing Lent right now, so now I’ve got two biryani options for Fridays: shrimp biryani and this egg biryani (and a veggie biryani coming soon!).
+We are observing Lent right now, so now I’ve got three biryani options for Fridays: shrimp biryani, vegetable biryani and this egg biryani.
 I think I need to share a fish biryani recipe too!

 I can’t wait to hear what y’all think of this egg biryani recipe.
 I’m so proud of it!
 I hope you love it a lot!